Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 .. tip:: To perform ``accumulate_grad_batches`` with one optimizer, you can do as such.

 .. tip:: ``self.optimizers()`` will return ``LightningOptimizer`` objects.
 You can access your own optimizer with ``optimizer.optimizer``.
-However, if you use our own accelerator to perform a step, Lightning won't be able to support accelerators and precision for you.
+However, if you use your own optimizer to perform a step, Lightning won't be able to support accelerators and precision for you.

 .. code-block:: python